k2view-academy/K2View-Academy/articles/18_fabric_cdc/02_cdc_process_architecture.md

 ### CDC Transaction Debug

-The **DEBUG_CDC_JOB** Fabric job can be run as a CDC consumer to debug a CDC topic whereby it consumes the CDC messages of a given CDC topic and writes them to the log file.
+The **DEBUG_CDC_JOB** Fabric job can be run as a CDC consumer to debug a CDC topic, whereby it consumes the CDC messages of a given CDC topic and writes them to the log file.

 Example: